OfficialAJSmith/starter-blog/content/blog/2019-05-24-this-weeks-progress-2.md

 ```
 <br>
 &emsp; Now for some insight into the [Udacaity](http://udacity.com) I am working through for JavaScript.
-To save us both time I will just go over one bit that stumped me a bit do to over thinking and trying to make it more complex.(It's a normal trend I am trying to fix).
-The section was on conditionals such as variables, if, else and else if statements.
+To save us both time I will just go over one bit that stumped me a bit due to over thinking and trying to make it more complex (It's a normal trend I am trying to fix).
+The section was on conditionals such as if, else and else if statements.
 For the exercise I was suppose to write a block of code that used if, else and else if to find rather a number was odd using the modulo operation.
 While this should of been simple from the start I miss read an instruction which is where the trouble started.
-After messing around with it, I decided to start over and reread the requirements to pass the quiz.
-And wouldn't you know it just clicked and I got it done.
-Here is the bit of code I came up with
+After messing around with it awhile, I decided to start over and reread the requirements to pass the quiz.
+And wouldn't you know, it just clicked and I got it done.
+Here is the bit of code I came up with.
 <br>
 ```
 var number = 5;